otto-de/api-guidelines/api-guidelines/rest/http/caching/rules/should-adhere-to-caching-best-practices.md

 ---
-type: SHOULD
 id: R006010
 ---

-# adhere to caching best practices
+# SHOULD adhere to caching best practices

 For consistent cache handling amongst services, adhere to the best practices shown below: